 - encouraging water smart innovation in new development

 - interpretive artworks to reflect and celebrate the catchments rich history and culture

 - subtropical boulevards and neighbouring shadeways

-Five locations have been identified as suitable for some form of stormwater harvesting.
+Five locations were identified as suitable for stormwater harvesting.
 Locations include:

 - CB Mott Park, Holland Park